syncfusion-content/maui-docs/MAUI/DateTime-Range-Selector/getting-started.md

 documentation: ug
 ---

-# Getting Started with .NET MAUI Range Selector
+# Getting Started with .NET MAUI DateTime Range Selector

-This section explains the steps required to add the Range Selector control and its elements such as numeric and date values, ticks, labels and tooltip.
+This section explains the steps required to add the DateTime Range Selector control and its elements such track, ticks, labels and tooltip.
 This section covers only basic features needed to know to get started with Syncfusion Range Selector.

 ## Creating an application with .NET MAUI